Key Policies of The Blue Tangerine Federation (including statutory policies)

 Remote Learning Policies

-Safeguarding and Medical Policies and Guidance
+Safeguarding, Child Protection, Medical Policies and Guidance

 BTF Single Central Record of Recruitment and Vetting Checks.
 Live Document.